the-jovan/jsonplaceholder-posts/README.md

 #8 - Added basic scss just to make it somewhat tolerable, still ugly though, but
 I'll get to it if there's time... duty calls a lot these days :(

+Day 4
+#1 - Added "Hello from" hoc